-Teachers will put the resources they are using in school into the Team Files so that children at home can use them.
-This will include any slides or websites that are displayed on the screen in the classroom and worksheets or other printed resources that are handed out.
-It may include lesson plans, if these would be easy for children and parents to follow at home.
+Teachers put the resources they are using in school into the Team Files so that children at home can use them.
+This includes any slides or websites that are displayed on the screen in the classroom and worksheets or other printed resources that are handed out.
+It includes lesson plans, written in a format that is easy for children and parents to follow at home.

-Children will be able to access these resources from day 1 of their absence, and can keep in touch by contributing to the discussions on the Class channel.
+Children are able to access these resources from day 1 of their absence, and can keep in touch by contributing to the discussions on the Class channel.

 Partial or whole school lockdown

-All home learning will be managed in Teams.
-Plans and resources will be adapted by teachers so that they are more easily understood by parents and children, without the need for the teacher to explain.
+All home learning is managed in Teams.
+Plans and resources are adapted by teachers so that they are more easily understood by parents and children, without the need for the teacher to explain.

-Some of the resources will be "narrated" by recording the teacher talking over a Powerpoint presentation, or demonstrating in a video clip.
+Some of the resources are "narrated" by recording the teacher talking over a Powerpoint presentation, or demonstrating in a video clip.

-Teachers will arrange some timetabled live "lessons" which will be recorded for the benefit of children who are not able to tune in at the time, or who want to watch again later.
+Teachers arrange some timetabled live "lessons" which may be recorded for the benefit of children who are not able to tune in at the time, or who want to watch again later.

-Children will be able to submit their work and receive personal feedback in Teams and they will be able to have individual meetings or chats with their teachers.
+Children are able to submit their work and receive personal feedback in Teams and they are able to have individual meetings or chats with their teachers.

-We will not deliver a full daily timetable of live lessons.
-We will not expect children to sit in front of a screen all day.
-We will schedule online lessons so that children in different year groups are not expected to be online at the same time.
+We do not expect children to sit in front of a screen all day.
+We schedule online lessons so that children in different year groups are not expected to be online at the same time.